zowe/zlux-build/conda/README.md

 * Very cross platform: Conda is available, and acts very similar on z/OS, Windows, Linux, macOS, and various Unix.
                        Packages can state which platforms they support, so it easy to know what packages you can install.
 * Tagging: On z/OS, Conda packages can contain tagging information, to avoid issues around the difference between EBCDIC & ASCII.
-* Software neutrality: Language-specific package managers are becoming popular, but Conda does not assume the purpose of the package, so you can install most anything.
+* Software neutrality: Language-specific package managers are becoming popular, but Conda does not assume the purpose of the package, so you can install almost anything.
 * Environments: If desired, every user can have a different set of packages, because Conda can install & manage packages in personal folders instead of system ones.
                 A user can even have multiple such environments, and switch between them rapidly to work with different sets of related software without conflict.